Jordan and Syria say border to reopen on Monday

 AMMAN/BEIRUT (Reuters) - The border crossing between Jordan and Syria will officially reopen on Monday after being closed for three years, the two countries said on Sunday, though it will not be open to normal traffic immediately.

+Meanwhile, the Syrian and Iraqi foreign ministers discussed accelerating efforts to reopen the border between their countries, Syrian state media said.

-The Syrian government retook the area around the border crossing at Nassib in July during a weeks-long Russian-backed offensive to drive rebels from their stronghold in southwest Syria.
+The Syrian government retook the area around the border crossing with Jordan at Nassib in July during a weeks-long Russian-backed offensive to drive rebels from their stronghold in southwest Syria.

 The closure of the Nassib crossing in 2015 cut a crucial transit route for hundreds of trucks a day transporting goods between Turkey and the Gulf, and Lebanon and the Gulf, in multi-billion dollar annual trade.

-Since then, Syria’s only normally operating frontier crossing has been with Lebanon, which itself has no other functioning borders.
+Since then, Syria’s only normally operating frontier crossing has been with Lebanon, which itself has no other functioning land borders.

 The frontier with Turkey is still closed into Syrian government-held areas, and open only into territory controlled by rebels.

-Near Syria’s border with Iraq, a U.S. military has closed the main Damascus-Baghdad highway, though there is a smaller crossing at Albu Kamal further east that is presently open only for government or military traffic.
+Near Syria’s border with Iraq, a U.S. military base has closed the main Damascus-Baghdad highway, though there is a smaller crossing at Albu Kamal further east that is presently open only for government or military traffic.

 Iraqi Foreign Minister Ibrahim al-Jaafari arrived in Damascus on Sunday for a three-day visit.
-The two countries have previously said they want to reopen their frontier.
+He and Syrian Foreign Minister Walid al-Moualem discussed “speeding up” the reopening of their border, the official Sana news agency reported.

 As Syrian President Bashar al-Assad has taken more territory inside Syria, normal internal traffic has resumed between most big cities, easing the movement of goods and people and bringing an economic boost in government-held areas.